Race and sexuality: In BDSM

-There is also a practice in BDSM which involves fetishizing race called "raceplay".
+There is also a practice in BDSM that involves fetishizing race called "raceplay".
 Susanne Schotanus defined raceplay as "a sexual practice where the either imagined or real racial background of one or more of the participants is used to create this power-imbalance in a BDSM-scene, through the use of slurs, narratives and objects laden with racial history."
 Feminist author Audre Lorde cautions that this kind of BDSM "operates in tandem with social, cultural, economic, and political patterns of domination and submission" creating the perpetuation of negative stereotypes for black women in particular.

 However, race play can also be used within BDSM as a curative practice for black individuals to take back their autonomy from a history of subjugation.
 One BDSM Dominatrix explains that raceplay provides her with an "emotional sense of reparations".
 Ariane Cruz writes that "Violence for black female performers in BDSM becomes not just a vehicle of intense pleasure but also a mode of accessing and critiquing power."
+These racialized BDSM performances are politically significant in terms of Black women's sexual representation.